STOCKS NEWS EUROPE-UK small caps off 0.2 pct at midday

-The FTSE Small Cap index sheds 0.2 percent at midday, just lagging more modest falls by the mid caps, off 0.1 percent, while the blue chips are flat.
+The FTSE Small Caps index is down 0.2 percent by midday, tracking similar falls by the FTSE 250 index, also off 0.2 percent, while the FTSE 100 index falls 0.7 percent.

-HMV Group drops 10.9 percent as the entertainment retailer, grappling with waning demand in its core CD and DVD markets, posts wider first-half losses and warns it faces a battle to stay in business, leading a number of brokers to chop target prices.
+Churchill Mining falls over 10 percent as the Indonesia-focused coal mines group expresses disappointment at the written decisions confirming the rejection of its appeal court ruling against a claim by Ridlatama Group against Churchill's PT Indonesia Coal Development (ICD) subsidiary.

-Seymour Pierce halves its target price for HMV to 2.5 pence from 5.0 pence and repeats its "sell" stance on the stock; Numis Securities cuts its target price for HMV to 4 pence from 10 pence, maintaining a "hold" rating.
+"We are underway with the International Arbitration claim against the Republic of Indonesia to seek a legitimate remedy for our shareholders and protect our rights as a foreign investor in Indonesia," said Churchill Mining's Chairman David Quinlivan.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net